TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/1-Preqrequisites.rst

     Either the "original" `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__
     or an alternative like `OrbStack <https://orbstack.dev/>`__, `Podman <https://podman.io/>`__, `Colima <https://github.com/abiosoft/colima>`__ or others.
-Linux uses may prefer to use usual direct docker or podman setup instead of the `* Desktop` variants which is fully fine and used by many core contributors and merger.
+Linux users
+    do not need to install any `Desktop` variants, but can use their base Docker or Podman setup.

 3. DDEV